 The combined survey priority layer defines survey priority as the combination of low model reliability, high modelled likelihood and low accumulated impacts

 The approach to interpreting the priority layer is to use it as a guide to areas that would most benefit from on-ground assessment when the objective is to identify areas that haven’t been adequately investigated previously.
 Since the combined survey priority layer takes into account the relative likelihood of feature occurrence, and its potential survival, areas flagged as high survey priority can potentially be areas of the landscape where assessment may be most productive in terms of identifying new sites, and improving overall coverage of the landscape.

-The ASDST has been developed by the Department of Planning, Industry and Environment (DPIE) as a tool to support the assessment Aboriginal Sites issues in NSW at the landscape-scale.
+The ASDST has been developed by the Department of Planning and Environment (DPE) as a tool to support the assessment Aboriginal Sites issues in NSW at the landscape-scale.
 The tool is an extension of the Aboriginal Heritage Information Management System (AHIMS), and provides predictions about the potential distribution of site features recorded in the database.
 These predictions are based on the application of site predictive modelling, which correlates site information in AHIMS with landscape patterns.
 The maps provide a regional overview about site feature distribution and related issues about the level of accumulated impacts they have experienced, where data gaps in the AHIMS data base remain, and where these gaps can be addressed through further survey.

-DPIE takes no responsibility for decisions informed by the ASDST products.
+DPE takes no responsibility for decisions informed by the ASDST products.
 The ASDST maps are provided in good faith, are based on international best-practice in site predictive modelling and were developed exercising all due care and attention.